MilenaGama/Remnant-trees-seed-rain/README.md

 # Remnant-trees-seed-rain
-Data from Remaining trees increase seed rain in burned Neotropical forests
+Data from Remaining trees increase seed rain in burned Neotropical forests.

+Seed rain data collected under remnant trees in three burned forest fragments in the Atlantic Forest of southern Bahia, between the years 2019 and 2020.